videodromm/Cinder-Runtime/README.md

 }
 ```

-###### Class scope restrictions

-You're free to include or use any preprocessors in any of the files but you can't define anything outside of the class.
-Stick to the class scope and you should be good to go.

 ###### Virtual methods

 Any method that is used outside of the class files at compile time and that you want to be able to modify at runtime **needs** to be virtual for the whole hack to work.
 That also means that you can't change this function signature between two compilation.